module Data.Int.Base where

 The familiar set of integers, in addition to its intuitive characterisation in terms of positive and negative numbers, can be specified by a wide variety of universal properties:

-• The set of integers, with the operation of addition, is the free group on one generator.
+• The set of integers, with the operation of addition, is the free group on one generator (see the group of integers).

 • The set of integers, with the operations of addition and multiplication, is the initial ring.